agroce/muttfuzz/README.md

 ~~~

 Thanks to: Peter Goodman @ Trail of Bits, Kush Jain, and Richard Hipp.
-Also thanks to kosak, scottd, dlc, and roc.
+Also thanks to kosak, scottd, and roc.